 At first, connect pin 4 and pin 8 to +12V Supply and pin 1 to ground.
 Short pins 2 and 6.
 Now, connect a 10KΩ resistor between VCC and pin 7.
 This resistor will be called R1.

 Also, connect another 10KΩ resistor between pin 7 and pin 6.
 This resistor will be called R2.
 A 47μF/25V capacitor is connected between pin 6 and ground.

 An optional connection is to connect a 0.01μF capacitor between pin 5 and ground.
 Finally, connect two LEDs as shown in the circuit diagram to pin 3 of the IC.

 How to Check the 555 Timer IC?

-First of all, insert the IC in the socket very carefully so that no pin of 555 timer gets damage.
+First of all, insert the IC in the socket very carefully so that no pin of the 555 timer gets damaged.
 Now to see the result, switch on the power supply.
-If your IC is working properly, then both the LEDs (Red LED) will glow alternately.
-If any of the LED is OFF or both the LEDs are not glowing, it means that your 555 timer IC is damaged.
+If your ic is working properly, then both the LEDs (Red LED) will glow alternately.
+If any of the LEDs are off or both the LEDs are not glowing, it means that your 555 timer IC is damaged.

 Working of 555 Timer IC Tester Circuit

-You can calculate the time duration with the help of formula.
+You can calculate the time duration with the help of a formula.